Scoop up cool finds and hot eats at Toronto’s most exciting Black-owned shops and restaurants.

 Mofer Coffee

-A local success story, Mofer Coffee has four locations across town, each serving up stellar coffee, tea and roasted Ethiopian coffee beans to bring home.
+A local success story, Mofer Coffee has seven locations across town, each serving up stellar coffee, tea and roasted Ethiopian coffee beans to bring home.
 If you’re not in a rush, opt for their single-origin steep and filter method coffee, which involves pouring the coffee through an organic cotton filter to intensify its rich and aromatic flavour.

 Black Owned Toronto